 If you only need a one-month payment deferral, do check your contract.
 Oftentimes, there will be a skip payment clause.
 However, it is important to read the fine print as it may come with fees.
 Be sure to contact your lender and inform them of your decision to use the “skip a payment” option.
 Verify that it won’t be reported to the credit bureaus as a late or missed payment.

 Alternatives To Deferring Your Loan Payment

-Though it is important to make your loan payments on time, sometimes paying slightly late or within the 30 days before the next due date can be a way to “defer” your payment.
+Though it is important to make your loan payments on time, sometimes paying slightly late or within 30 days before the next due date can be a way to “defer” your payment.
 Of course, you would be charged interest and perhaps even a late penalty fee, but depending on why you need to defer the payment, it may be worth the extra charges.
 Moreover, most lenders won’t report the late payment to the credit bureaus unless it’s 30 days past its due date.
 This option should be used by those who need a couple of extra weeks to get their finances in order.
 Those who require more should consider refinancing.

 If you can’t defer your loan payments, refinancing can be a good solution.
 A new loan can lead to a lower interest rate and longer repayment terms, which will lead to smaller more manageable payments.
 However, despite the lower payments and interest, you are likely to pay more on interest overall.

 When applying for a new loan, be sure to apply before you default on your current loan as a default can ruin your chances of qualifying for a new loan.
 Most lenders will be unwilling to lend to someone who is already behind on payments and those who are willing may charge higher rates.

 Borrow Money From A Friend Or Family Member